-Although Freddie Mac guarantees the payments on Pass-Through Certificates, and so bears the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
+Although we guarantee the payments on Pass-Through Certificates, and so bear the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
 This section highlights some of these risks.
-Prepayment, Yield and Suitability Considerations discusses them in more detail.
+Investors should carefully consider the risks described below and elsewhere in this Offering Circular, the related supplement and the Incorporated Documents before deciding to purchase Pass-Through Certificates.
 You should also review the Risk Factors section of the PC Offering Circular for discussions of the risks related to PCs and the underlying Mortgages.
+However, neither this Offering Circular nor those other documents describe all the possible risks of an investment in the Pass-Through Certificates that may result from your particular circumstances, nor do they project how the Pass-Through Certificates will perform under all possible interest rate and economic scenarios.